NickolaiBarysevich/Epam-pre-training-05.2018/task1/README.md

 possible(allowed) operations on primitive types.

 Extra task:
-Add to the application all possible (allowed) test with operations on reference types: String and custom class Student
+Add to the application all possible (allowed) tests with operations on reference types: String and custom class Student